Audrey Young: Show of unity by Peters was important at Jacinda Ardern's speech

 And the timing of the speech, which was planned when the PM was on maternity leave, was fortuitous.

-It may help to give a sense of coherence to the Government which has been looking fairly chaotic recently.
+It may help to give a sense of coherence to the Government which has been looking fairly chaotic recently, particularly between Peters' New Zealand First and Labour.

 Peters provided the preamble to Ardern's speech.